workerJS/workerjs/README.md

  * Client, layer for communication with worker

- * Worker, layer for communication with your service
+ * Multiplexer, layer for communication with your service

  * Monitor, independent service for testing system performance and health